algorand/pyteal/docs/scratch.rst

     ])
     anotherVar = ScratchVar(TealType.bytes, 4) # assign this scratch slot to slot #4

-DynamicScratchVar:  Tracking a ScratchVar
+DynamicScratchVar:  Referencing a ScratchVar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:any:`DynamicScratchVar` provides cursor-like capabilities to track a :any:`ScratchVar` by its scratch slot index.
+:any:`DynamicScratchVar` functions as a pointer to a :any:`ScratchVar` instance.

+Reference a :any:`ScratchVar` instance by invoking :any:`DynamicScratchVar.set_index`.  :any:`DynamicScratchVar.set_index` *must* be invoked before using :any:`DynamicScratchVar.load` and :any:`DynamicScratchVar.store`.

-Here's a simple example to motivate usage.
-The example shows how a :any:`DynamicScratchVar` updates the *value* of a tracked :any:`ScratchVar` from 7 to 10.
+Here's an example to motivate usage.
+The example shows how a :any:`DynamicScratchVar` updates the *value* of a referenced :any:`ScratchVar` from 7 to 10.

 .. code-block:: python